 Simplify expressions.

 Do not use assignment expressions as function parameters.
-Sometimes the assignment may not be executed as expected.
+As sometimes the assignment may not be executed as expected.
 Instead, perform the assignment before the function call.

 Do not perform assignments within a Boolean expression.
 This is likely unintended, but if it is not, then move the assignment outside of the Boolean expression for clarity and robustness.